 SSRF - Server Side Request Forgery

-3. Server Request: The server makes an HTTP request to the attacker-controlled URL
+3. The server makes the request — from inside the network

 Types of SSRF Attacks